cyrichardson/docs-cloud-keep/api-docs/getting-started/concepts.rst

 Container
 ~~~~~~~~~

-A container is a logical object to store secret references that are related by
+A *container* is a logical object that you can use to store reference links to
-relationship or type.
-For example, you can create a single container to group
+secret resources that are related by relationship or type.
+For example, you can
-a private key, certificate, and intermediate certificate bundle for a TLS
+create a single container to group secrets for a private key, certificate, and
+intermediate certificate bundle for a TLS certificate.
-certificate.

-|product name| supports the following container types:
+|product name| supports the following types of containers:

 .. contents::
    :local:
    :depth: 1

-Each type has explicit restrictions about the type of secret data that can be
-stored in the container.

 .. _generic_containers:

-Generic Containers
+Generic containers
 ------------------

-A generic container is used for any type of container that a user may wish to
+A generic container is used to hold any type or number of secrets.
+There are no
-create.
-There are no restrictions on the type or amount of secrets that can be
+restrictions on the type or number of secrets that can be held within a
-held within a container.
+generic container.

-An example of a use case for a generic container would be having multiple
+An example of a use case for a generic container is storing multiple
-passwords stored in the same container reference:
+passwords in the same container reference, as shown in the following example:

 .. code-block:: json